Winners of the 2019 Conservation Team Awards.

-We received an impressive number of applications from the Asia-Pacific region and, as usual, a great deal of deliberation was required before our selection panel was able to finalise the list of successful applications.
+We received an impressive number of applications from Latin America and the Caribbean and, as usual, a great deal of deliberation was required before our selection panel was able to finalise the list of successful applications.
 CLP is delighted to grant three awards this year.

-Two of the projects, funded by Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin, focus on intriguing but neglected marine species: horseshoe crabs on the coast of Odisha, India, and thresher sharks in the waters off East Nusa Tenggara, Indonesia.
-One project, funded in collaboration with the Global Trees Campaign aims to conduct the first conservation assessment of Maire’s yew in central Nepal.
+Two of the projects, funded by Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin, focus on sharks species in the waters off northern Peru and the Miskitos Cays of Honduras.
+One project, funded in collaboration with the Global Trees Campaign aims to supporting the conservation of greenheart, which is one of Guyana’s most economically important timber species.
 Read reactions of some of our award winners!

 Future Conservationist Awards

 - Spatial ecology and conservation of hammerheads (Sphyrna zygaena) in Peru

 - Enabling support for sharks in the Miskito Cays of Honduras